CoreMedia/coremedia-additional-workflows/documentation/README.md

 1. [Installation](installation.md)

-    How to administrate GlobalLink extension (especially in CoreMedia Studio).
+    How to install the publication workflow extensions.

 1. [Contribute](contribute.md)